Occupation times of alternating renewal processes with L\'evy applications: Overview of results

 Where Thm.\ \ref{CLT theorem} concerns the behaviour of $\alpha(t)/t$ and $\beta(t)/t$ around their respective means, we now focus on their tail behavior.
 To this end, we study $\Pb(\alpha(t)/t> q )$ for $t$ large, with $q> {\alpha}/({\alpha+\beta})$.
 Our result makes use of the following objects:

 usually referred to as the cumulant generating function and its Legendre-Fenchel transform, respectively.
 The following result shows that the large deviations of $\alpha(t)/t$ require the joint transform of $D$ and $U$ being available.
+It requires that the moment generating function ${\mathbb E}\, e^{\theta D}$ is finite for $\theta$ in a neighborhood of the origin.

 \begin{theorem} Assuming $\alpha, \beta < \infty$, if the cumulant generating function $\lambda(\theta)$ exists as an extended real number, then,

 for any $q> {\alpha}/({\alpha+\beta})$.
 The cumulant generating function $\lambda(\theta)$ equals $\theta d(\theta)$, where for a given $\theta$, $d(\theta)$ solves